Vulval intraepithelial neoplasia

 Women that have had genital warts or previous VIN should be strongly encouraged to stop smoking.

 What is the outcome for women with VIN?

-If left untreated, low-grade VIN may go away by itself (especially the type of VIN known as Bowenoid papulosis) or it may turn into an invasive cancer in later years.
-On average it takes well over a decade for usual VIN to progress to cancer, but it may occur more rapidly with differentiated VIN.
+If left untreated, low-grade VIN may go away by itself (especially the type of low-grade VIN/SIL previously known as Bowenoid papulosis).
+High-grade VIN may turn into an invasive cancer in later years.
+On average it takes well over a decade for HPV-associated usual VIN to progress to cancer, but cancer may develop more rapidly in differentiated VIN.

 Up to 50% of women with VIN develop cervical intraepithelial neoplasia (CIN), anal intraepithelial neoplasia (AIN), vaginal intraepeithelial neoplasia (VAIN) or invasive cancer of the genital tract or anus.
 It is particularly important to have regular cervical smears.